caiorss/Emacs-Elisp-Programming/README.md

 **Repository Link**

 -   [Github Link](https://github.com/caiorss/Emacs-Elisp-Programming)
 -   Short Link: <http://tinyurl.com/emacsinabox> - Mneumonic: **Emacs In A Box**

-Emacs is an scriptable text editor that can be customized in Elisp, an Emacs own lisp dialect that is a subset of and old version of common lisp.
-An excellent book about Common Lisp that is also useful for Elisp and Scheme is available at [On Lisp - by Paul Graham](http://unintelligible.org/onlisp/onlisp.html)
+Emacs doesn't need presentation.
+It is a scriptable and fully programmable text editor that can be customized in Elisp, an Emacs own lisp dialect that is based on [MacLisp](https://en.wikipedia.org/wiki/Maclisp), one of oldest lisp dialects, older than Common Lisp and Scheme, it was written in  1976 by the legendary [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman).
+Despite many incopatibilities with Common Lisp it has many constructs similar to it.
+An excellent book about Common Lisp that is also useful for Elisp and Scheme is available at [On Lisp - by Paul Graham](http://unintelligible.org/onlisp/onlisp.html).

 **Configuration File**

-`~/.emacs.d/init.el`
+The user configuration file, which is executed when Emacs starts, is stored in the directory `~/.emacs.d/init.el` or `~/.emacs`.
+The first one is best because it is in the same directory of all emacs configuration files.

+The Emacs scratch buffer can be used to test new features and try Emacs codes along with IELM - Emacs Lisp interactive shell.

 ## Default Key Bindings and Useful Commands<a id="sec-1-1" name="sec-1-1"></a>